Servers - Kestrel - Endpoints

 In the Nginx configuration file, set the

-entry to http://unix:/tmp/{KESTREL SOCKET}:/;. {KESTREL SOCKET} is the name of the socket provided to ListenUnixSocket (for example,kestrel-test.sock
+server > location > proxy_passentry to http://unix:/tmp/{KESTREL SOCKET}:/;. {KESTREL SOCKET} is the name of the socket provided to ListenUnixSocket (for example,kestrel-test.sockin the preceding example). -

 Ensure that the socket is writeable by Nginx (for example,

-chmod go+w /tmp/kestrel-test.sock
+chmod go+w /tmp/kestrel-test.sock).

 Configure endpoint defaults